West Timor: Languages

 Knowledge of Dutch (the colonial language) is now limited to the older generations.

 Religion

-Similar to East Timor, Christianity is the religion of the overwhelming majority (89%) of the people of West Timor, 53% being Catholic and 36% being Protestant.
-Islam is followed by 9.7%.
+West Timor is one of the few areas in Indonesia that is mainly inhabited by Christians today.
+Similar to Timor-Leste, Christianity is the religion of the overwhelming majority (94.8%) of the people of West Timor, 54.1% being Protestant and 40.7% being Catholic.
+Islam is followed by 5%.
 The remaining 0.2% includes Hindus and Buddhists.
-From the Catholic missionary Apostolic Vicariate of Dutch Timor stem the Metropolitan Archdiocese of Kupang and its suffragan Diocese of Atambua.